 Moderate: Diaphoresis and piloerection in the area of the bite, cramping pain in large muscle groups of the trunk, normal vital signs

-Latrodectism, a systemic syndrome caused by neurotoxic venom components, manifests as restlessness, anxiety, sweating, headache, dizziness, nausea, vomiting, hypertension, salivation, weakness, diffuse erythematous rash, pruritus, ptosis, eyelid and extremity edema, respiratory distress, increased skin temperature over the affected area, and cramping pain and muscular rigidity in the abdomen, shoulders, chest, and back.
+Latrodectism, a systemic syndrome caused by neurotoxic venom components of widow spider bites, manifests as restlessness, anxiety, sweating, headache, dizziness, nausea, vomiting, hypertension, salivation, weakness, diffuse erythematous rash, pruritus, ptosis, eyelid and extremity edema, respiratory distress, increased skin temperature over the affected area, and cramping pain and muscular rigidity in the abdomen, shoulders, chest, and back.
 Abdominal pain may be severe and mimic acute surgical abdomen, rabies, or tetanus.
 Symptoms tend to resolve over 1 to 3 days, but residual spasms, paresthesias, agitation, and weakness can last weeks to months.

-Tarantula bites are extremely rare and nonvenomous with North or South American ("new world") tarantulas.
+Tarantula bites are extremely rare and nonvenomous with North or South American ("New World") tarantulas.
 However, agitation of the spider may cause it to throw needle-like hairs.
 The hairs act as foreign bodies in skin or eyes and can trigger mast cell degranulation and an anaphylactoid reaction (eg, urticaria, angioedema, bronchospasm, hypotension) in sensitized people, usually pet owners who handle the spider daily.
-Tarantula species native to non-American continents ("old-world" tarantulas) are occasionally kept as pets.
-They are more aggressive then new world tarantulas, lack needle-like hairs, and can be venomous.
-All tarantula bites are treated supportively.
+Tarantula species native to non-American continents ("Old-World" tarantulas) are occasionally kept as pets.
+They are more aggressive than New World tarantulas, lack needle-like hairs, and can be venomous.

 Spider bites are often falsely suspected by patients.
 Diagnosis is typically suspected based on history and physical signs, but confirmation is rare because it requires witnessed biting, identification of the spider (the spider is rarely recovered intact), and exclusion of other causes.

 In nonendemic areas, a brown spider bite should not be diagnosed without identifying the spider.
 Many patients incorrectly attribute much more common methicillin-resistant Staphylococcus aureus (MRSA) skin infections to brown recluse spider bites.
-Such infections should be excluded, as should other conditions that mimic spider bites (see Table: Disorders That Mimic Spider Bites).
+Such infections should be excluded, as should other conditions that mimic spider bites (see table Disorders That Mimic Spider Bites Disorders That Mimic Spider Bites Almost all of the 40,000 species of spiders are venomous.
+However, the fangs of most species are too short or too fragile to penetrate the skin.
+Serious systemic reactions most frequently occur... read more ).
 Severe cases of latrodectism should be distinguished from acute abdomen, rabies, or tetanus.

 Spiders are identified by location and markings.
 Widow spiders live outdoors in protected spaces (eg, rock piles, firewood cords, hay bales, outhouses) and have a red or orange hourglass marking on the ventral abdomen.
 Brown spiders live indoors or in protected spaces (eg, in barns, attics, and wood piles; behind furniture; under baseboards) and have a fiddle- or violin-like marking on the dorsal cephalothorax, ranging from the eyes to the abdomen.
 This marking may be difficult to recognize even in the intact spider.

-Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis, and observation.
+Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis (see table Tetanus Prophylaxis in Routine Wound Management Tetanus Prophylaxis in Routine Wound Management Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
+Symptoms are intermittent tonic spasms of voluntary muscles.
+Spasm of the masseters accounts for the name lockjaw... read more ), and observation.
 Most local reactions respond to these measures alone.